cablehead/levee/docs/subcommands.md

 ### Running scripts

 Of course you can run Lua scripts as well.
 Let's create a simple date network service.
-Put the following code snipped in a file called `dtsrv.lua`
+Put the following code in a file called `dtsrv.lua`

 ```lua